daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 * Tier 5: Share the Power
 * Tier 6: Explosive Release or Sun Siphon

-**GM Intrusions:** Drained power also transmits something unwanted—compulsions, afflictions, or alien thoughts.
+**GM Intrusions:** Drained power also transmits something unwanted---compulsions, afflictions, or alien thoughts.
 Siphoned power can overload the character, causing feedback.

 -----